Kazeheki/Alotoc/README.md

 The clock is always visible on top of everything.
 The color can be changed in the preferences by choosing a set color or by typing in a hex-value for the color.

 The clock is also draggable to wherever you want it to be.

+To run it simply execute the Alotoc.jar file.